any-docs/css/content/reference/selectors/_doublecolon_placeholder/index.md

 ### Opaque text

 Some browsers make placeholder text less opaque.
-If you want fully opaque text, then set the {{CSSXref("color")}} property value explicitly.
+If you want fully opaque text, then set the `color` property value explicitly.
 The [`currentColor`](/reference/values/color_value#currentcolor_keyword) value can be used to have the same color as the corresponding input element.

 #### HTML